Gavin O’Reilly to chair The New European after acquisition

 Others named as backers include former Daily Mirror executive Matt Kelly, who led fundraising for the venture and will serve as chief executive and editor-in-chief of the New European.
 Mr O’Reilly will be its executive chairman.

-Details of the acquisition were revealed by the BBC, which said it had bought the publication from publishing group Archant.
+The consortium has acquired the Pro-Remain publication from publishing group Archant.
 No financial details have been disclosed but the Financial Times said about £750,000 has been raised by the consortium for the acquisition.

 A number of angel investors from the tech world are also reportedly backing the consortium, including TransferWise founder Taavet Hinrikus.

+“Europe is changing and we believe that The New European can continue to play a positive role in constructively debating the continent’s future,” said Mr O’Reilly.

+“The New European is unashamedly europhile to its core, but it puts the values of strong, independent journalism first; interrogating and questioning the institutions and forces shaping us,” he added.

 The New European was founded in 2016 in the aftermath of the Brexit vote as a pro-EU voice in the British media.
-It currently has 10,000 subscribers and 7,000 news-stands sales, according to the BBC.
+Launched initially as a “pop-up” four-week newspaper it currently has 20,000 subscribers.
+Its website has two million page views monthly.

 The publication is expected to return a profit for the first time in 2022.